Power Partitions and Hayman Functions: Introduction

 Let $P_k(z)$ be the generating function of the partitions into $k$-th powers:

-the power series above has radius of convergence $R = 1$.
-We denote with $(X^{[k]}_t)_{t\in[0,1)}$ the Khinchin family associated to~$P_k$.
+the power series above has radius of convergence $R=1$.
+We denote by $(X^{[k]}_t)_{t\in[0,1)}$ the Khinchin family associated with~$P_k$.
 The necessary background on Khinchin families is reviewed in Section~\ref{sec:Khinchin}.
-The Gaussianity of~$P_k$ (Corollary~\ref{coro:Pk is gaussian}) and the required asymptotic approximations of the mean and variance of its family are established in Section~\ref{seccion:K families of partitions}, where strong Gaussianity is proved in Theorem~\ref{teor:Pk strongly Gaussian}.
-The asymptotic formula~\eqref{eq:formula asintotica prelim} is then derived in Section~\ref{sec:asymptotic formula}.
-In Section~\ref{secc:potencias distintas} we discuss the case of partitions into distinct $k$-th powers and show that the associated generating function~$Q_k$ is Gaussian.
+The Gaussianity of~$P_k$ (Corollary~\ref{cor:gaussianity of Pk}) and the required asymptotic approximations of the mean and variance of its family are established in Section~\ref{sec:partitions}, where strong Gaussianity is proved in Theorem~\ref{thm:strongGaussianity}.
+The asymptotic formula~(HR) is then derived in Section~\ref{sec:asymptotic}.
+In Section~\ref{sec:Hayman} it is shown that~$P_k$ is in the Hayman class.
+In Section~\ref{sec:distinct} we discuss analogous results for the generating function~$Q_k$ of partitions into distinct $k$-th powers.